ligato/docs/docs/intro/overview.md

 _** Ligato makes it easy to develop a VPP agent for programming a VPP data plane.**_

 You will hear the term, VPP agent, associated with Ligato.
 It describes a software agent that configures and monitors a VPP data plane.
-This software agent can include infrastructure and custom plugins too as well.
+This software agent can include infrastructure and custom plugins as well.

 VPP agent features include: